 Top tip: Clear car wax is great for protecting your furniture from the sun

 - Cloths (one for washing, one for applying the oil and one for drying)

 - Brush (to get into the grains of the wood)

 - Teak oil or furniture stain

 Hardwood furniture (e.g. eucalyptus and teak) is incredibly easy to look after because it contains natural oils that help protect it from varying weather conditions.
-This weather resistance means you can actually leave your furniture out all year long.
+This weather resistance means you can actually leave your wooden furniture out all year long.
 Follow these simple steps to restore your hardwood outdoor furniture back to former glory: